-Downtown Walking Tour Download the city’s walking map and discover trails, landmarks and public art.
+Downtown Walking Tour Download the city’s walking map and discover trails, landmarks, and public art.
 Downtown Olympia is small enough that just about anyone can walk the entire length in about a half hour.
-That is, if you don’t stop to see all of the cool stuff along the way!
+That is if you don’t stop to see all of the cool stuff along the way!

 WET Science Center THE place to take the kids!
 But hey, this if for grown-ups as well.
 As the name implies, this is a hands-on place to learn about the local environment, and admission is FREE.
 Various engaging programs and events are scheduled throughout the year.

-Tour the Capitol Visiting a state capital without touring the actual capitol would just be…I dunno….silly!
+Tour the Capitol Visiting a state capital without touring the actual capital would just be…I dunno….silly!
 Learn about Washington’s illustrious history and get a taste of what it would be like to be a part of the legislative body of this great state.

 Capital History Museum Native American and Washington state’s history come alive in the form of exhibits, short movies and tour guides.
-Many native American tribes still thrive here, and continue to be a vital part of the area’s cultural and economic wellness.
+Many Native American tribes still thrive here and continue to be a vital part of the area’s cultural and economic wellness.

 Nisqually National Wildlife Refuge Only three things are required for this wonderful place: hiking shoes/boots, a set of binoculars, and a sense of adventure!
-Part of the hike entails a well-kept boardwalk stretching over a marshy area where all manner of wildlife abound!
+Part of the hike entails a well-kept boardwalk stretching over a marshy area where all manner of wildlife abounds!